uDEVOPS2020/ContextLearning/README.md

 Details about the techniques used and a description of the use case are available in the accompayning document, at www.udevops.eu.

-There is a Readme file in every use case that describes the content and usage.
+Will find a Readme file in every use case that describes the content and usage.

 [1].
 [TrainTicket](https://github.com/FudanSELab/train-ticket)